openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

 .. tip::

-    Don’t forget to consider which satellites you would like to include and which scenes you would like to include (all, some).
+    Don't forget to consider which satellites you would like to include and which scenes you would like to include (all, some).

 Your preview should include imagery data across your entire area of interest.
 This is important for your classification.
 Try also to get a cloud-free mosaic, as this makes your classification easier.

 Name your mosaic for easy retrieval.
 Try **Module2_Amazon**.

-When you’re satisfied with your mosaic, **Retrieve** it to Google Earth Engine.
+When you're satisfied with your mosaic, **Retrieve** it to Google Earth Engine.
 Be sure to include the red, green, blue, nir, swir1, and swir2 layers.
 You may choose to add the greenness, etc. layers as well.

 Finding your Earth Engine Asset
 """""""""""""""""""""""""""""""